PBASOFT/Test/Assignment2/README.md

 ___Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.___

+  1. It reacts on every click on left- and right button
+  3. Double click works
+  3. When rolling the mouse in a line over the screen it ha no "fall outs"'
+  4. The marker on the screen moves the same way as the mouse

 ### Catastrophic failure
 ___Find a story where a software system defect had a bad outcome.
 Describe what happened.
 Can you identify a test that would have prevented it?___

+__Story:__ Software malfunction drops thousands of 911 callers In 2014, a major 3rd-party nationwide emergency call center hub that directs and assigns calls to 911 services failed due to a major software malfunction.
+On April 9, thousands of calls were instantaneously dropped.
+Apparently, the tracking software contained a fixed-value counter maximum of 40 million calls.
+When this actual limit was reached on April 9, all additional calls were simply dropped—failing to provide service to 11 million people in more than 7 states.

+__Missing test:__ It seems like they didn't test the boundaries of the number of calls.
+That would probably either have had them thinking about how reasonable a limit of 40 million calls is, or simply have failed the test, as the boundary of the variable holding the 40.000.000 would be another number.